sagal-lang/pool/pages/specs/clauses.md

 head: <temporal_particle> # Temporal particle clause: "when"
 body:
   # The condition clause that must be satisfied
-  - head: <predicate_particle> # predicate particle, explained later in the specs
+  - head: <predicate_particle> # predicate particle
     body:
       - <verb_particle_clause_id> # Verb particle clause: "rise"
       - <noun_particle_clause_id> # Noun particle clause: "sun" (subject of the verb)
   # The clause to be executed if the condition is met
-  - head: <imperative_particle> # imperative particle, explained later in the specs
+  - head: <imperative_particle> # imperative particle
     body:
       - <verb_particle_clause_id> # Verb particle clause: "jog"
       - <preposition_particle_clause_id> # Clause indicating duration (for 30 minutes)
       - <preposition_particle_clause_id> # Clause indicating location (around the block)
 ```

+We will discuss the particles used in this example in greater detail in the upcoming sections.